 A study by the American Institute for Cancer Research concluded that 69% of people finish their meals, even if the portions are huge.
 So chances are that you will eat more than the recommended portion if you are eating your nuts or nut butter directly out of the container in which they were purchased.
 So pre-measure your 1 oz portion of nuts or your 2 TBSP of nut butter and then put the container away!

 - Although eating “good” fats is indeed heart-healthy, you must not forget that fat packs a calorie wallop, in fact 9 calories per gram.
 Compare this to carbohydrates and protein, which contain 4 calories per gram.

 - If you’re hungry, you know you will eat more than 1/3 of a cup.
 You’ll probably eat an entire cup, which is 545 calories and 45.5 g of fat.
 Compare this to 1 cup of strawberries, which is 46 calories, 0.4g of fat and only 8.2 g net carbs.
-So please stop demonizing carbs!!!
+So please stop demonizing fruit and all other carbs!!!
 You’d be smarter to swap 1 cup of nuts for 1 cup of strawberries considering 12 cups of strawberries are equivalent in calories to 1 cup of nuts.

 A Few Stats:

 - 2 TBSP of all-natural peanut butter is approximately the size of a golf ball and represents 180 calories, 16 g fat, 0 mg sodium, 6 g carbohydrates, 2 g fiber, 2 g of sugar and 8 g of protein.

 - 1 oz of raw almonds is approximately 24 almonds and represents 164 calories, 14.4 g fat, 0mg sodium, 5.6 g carbohydrates, 3.3 g of fiber, 1.4 g sugar and 6 g of protein.